vanHeemstraSystems/web-sequence-diagrams-headstart/200/100/600/100/README.md

 ## 400 - Install js-sequence-diagrams Bower Package

-Create a new project (e.g. called "app") in your workspace:
+Create a new project (e.g. called "app") in your git workspace:

 ```
 $ PROJECT_NAME="app"